 Anime & Manga

 - Whitebeard and Blackbeard from One Piece.
 Also Brownbeard, a Small Name, Big Ego trying to invoke this trope simply by naming himself after his facial hair, piggybacking on the hype of those with a similar name.
-Ironically, due to Japanese not having a separate word for "beard", both Blackbeard and Whitebeard sport mustaches... but lack actual beards.
-"White Facial Hair" doesn't flow as well.
+Ironically, due to Japanese not having a separate word for "beard", both Blackbeard ("Kurohige" in Japanese) and Whitebeard ("Shirohige") sport mustaches... but lack actual beards.note "White Facial Hair" doesn't flow as well.